Lake Texoma Fishing Reports 2026 | Temperature & Updates 2026

 Top Bait Selections by Season

 Professional guides rely on proven bait selections matching seasonal patterns.
-Spring calls for medium-sized offerings matching spawning shad.
-Summer requires larger baits as forage grows.
+Spring calls for medium-sized offerings matching spawning shad and staging presentations.
+Summer requires larger baits as forage grows and fish feed aggressively.
 Fall demands smaller profiles matching young-of-year baitfish.
 Winter success comes from downsized presentations matching lethargic feeding behavior.

 Live bait remains the top producer year-round, with fresh-caught shad outperforming all alternatives.
 Guides use cast nets in shallow coves during early morning to capture lively bait.
 Proper bait tank management keeps shad frisky throughout the day.
-Change water frequently and avoid overcrowding.
+Change water frequently and avoid overcrowding to maintain bait quality.

 Seasonal Bait Selection Guide: